A Wheel of Fortune, a Three-Legged Chair, and a New View of the Charles River

 3) Live in the present…Don’t be shackled by regrets from the past or anxiety about the future.

 2) Find your vocation.
-Don’t just get a job….The author Frank Buechner wrote that your vocation is “where your great joy meets the world’s greatest need.”
+Don’t just get a job….The author and theologian Frederick Buechner wrote that your vocation is “where your great joy meets the world’s greatest need.”
 Find that holy intersection and—for God’s sake—don’t settle for less.

 1) Not from Gomes, but from an old psychiatrist, who was always amazed at “how many people would rather be right than happy.”
 Or, according to a Zen saying: “Do not seek the truth.
 Only cease to cherish opinions."